 - Get to the point.

 Take minute details out of your message and bottom-line it for your listener.
 When people listen to your story, they are drawing a picture in their minds.
-For your story or message to be successful, we need to allow them to focus on that picture.
+For your story or message to be successful, you need to allow them to focus on that picture.

 Not only are you trying to be less verbose, but you also want people to engage with you.
 And they can do so if you provide fewer details.